El-Partal

 circa 1305 CE

-The Tower of the Ladies (Torre De Las Damas) is one of the two architectural elements that remains of the medieval Nasrid housing-palace, structurally built as part of the main wall.
+Adjacent to the main Palacio del Pórtico is the Torre de las Damas (Tower of the Ladies), located to the left (or west) of the main portico and mirador.
+The Tower of the Ladies (Torre De Las Damas) is one of the two architectural elements that remains from the medieval era Nasrid residential-palace, structurally built as part of the main wall.
 The tower is built to the left of the main portico and mirador.
-The original wooden cupola ceiling inside the tower was dismantled and moved by its last private owner around the beginning of the 20th century.
+The tower's top floor contains two chambers.
+One chamber originally featured a wooden cupola ceiling.
+The original wooden cupola ceiling inside the tower was dismantled and moved by its last private owner, Arthur von Gwinner, around the beginning of the 20th century CE.
 It is now preserved at the Museum für Islamische Kunst, the Islamic art section of the Pergamon Museum in Berlin, Germany.
+The other chamber is topped by a small dome with muqarnas (mocárabes), the oldest muqarnas vault in the Alhambra.

 See Also